Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks

 \subsection{Time Delay}

-From the system design in Section~\ref{sec:energy-efficient}, it can be found that the effectiveness of our designed scheme is to generate noise samples to corrupt the useful samples inside the raw leakage trace.
-Ideally, the noise samples generated by Eq.~\eqref{eq17} are expected to be exactly injected into the leakage samples that have the same or approximate timing.
-However, in practice, due to the likely delay introduced by hardware circuit, sometimes the generated noise sequence may not be exactly matched with the leakage trace, for example, the starting point of two sequences is different.
+From Sec.~\ref{sec:energy-efficient}, it can be found that the effectiveness of the scheme depends on the alignment of the timing of impulsive noise and the target segment in the leakage trace.
+Ideally, the noise samples generated by Eq.~\eqref{eq17} are expected to be exactly overlapped with the leakage samples in the same or close approximate timing window.
+However, in practice, due to the likely delay introduced by hardware circuit, the generated noise impulse sequence may not be perfectly aligned with the leakage trace, for example, the starting point of two sequences is different.
 This is also called {\em asynchronization}.
-In this paper, we only consider the case where both the cryptographic engine and the noise generator are in a synchronization model.
-Hence, the solution in Eq.~\eqref{eq17} can be viewed as a theoretical boundary for the artificial noise generation model.
-It will be an interesting and also a valuable future work to explore how to design the artificial noise under the asynchronization scenario.
+Our result is derived under synchronized assumption, which can be viewed as the theoretical boundary in an ideal situation.